jarmosep/elearning/README.md

 grunt server
 ```
 6. start developing!
 No XAMPP or other compilers are needed, as Grunt provides a localhost and automatic SASS/JS compiling.

+_NOTICE: pronunciations fetched from the Forvo Pronunciation service won't necessarily work in a local environment, since the JSON data comes from an HTTPS site.
+Installing a Chrome extension, such as "Allow-Control-Allow-Origin:* can fix the problem in local developing."_